Awards & Medals

 It is illegal in Canada to wear medals not earned by oneself; even if they were earned by relatives.

-For more information on the medals below, please visit the CATOs section in the Resources and Downloads section of the website.
+For more information on the awards below, please visit the CJCR Gp Honours and Recognition website.

 Air Cadet Service Medal

 The Air Cadet League of Canada has created an award to recognize continuous meritorious cadet service of at least four years by deserving air cadets.
-To qualify for this award, a serving cadet must have successfully completed four years of honourable service with no serious infractions, and be recommended by the Cadet Squadron Commanding Officer.
-Furthermore, eligible service is portable between air cadet squadrons.
-Air Cadets are also eligible to receive a Bar for the Air Cadet Service Medal for each year of training completed beyond the four year qualifying period.
-A rosette will also be provided for the undress ribbon.
+To qualify, a serving cadet must have successfully completed four years of honourable service with no serious infractions and be recommended by the Cadet Squadron Commanding Officer.
+Eligible service is portable between air cadet squadrons.
+Cadets are also eligible to receive a Bar for each year completed beyond the four-year qualifying period, and a rosette for the undress ribbon.

 Army, Navy And Air Force Veterans In Canada (ANAVETS) Cadet Medal Of Merit

-The Army, Navy and Air Force Veterans in Canada (ANAVETS), as a legacy to its desire to promote excellence and awareness of the Canadian Cadet Organization (CCO), have established the ANAVETS Cadet Medal of Merit).
-One medal will be awarded to the top cadet, male or female for each course listed below at each CSTC even if the cadet has already received the ANAVETS Cadet Medal of Merit for another course.
-Cadets who receive more than one ANAVETS medal are authorized to wear only one ANAVETS medal on their uniform.
+The Army, Navy and Air Force Veterans in Canada (ANAVETS) established this medal to promote excellence and awareness of the Canadian Cadet Organization.
+One medal is awarded to the top cadet for specific courses at each CSTC, even if the cadet has already received this medal for another course.
+Cadets who receive multiple medals are authorized to wear only one on their uniform.

 Air Force Association of Canada Cadet Medal

-The Air Force Association of Canada (AFAC) has established annual awards to be presented to Air cadets for excellence demonstrated on the Glider Pilot Scholarship (GPS) and the Power Pilot Scholarship (PPS).
-One medal shall be awarded to the top cadet, male or female, on both the GPS and the PPS at each of the five Regional Gliding Schools; this means five medals for the GPS and five medals for the PPS for a total of ten medals each year.
+Presented by the Air Force Association of Canada (AFAC) for excellence in the Glider Pilot Scholarship (GPS) and Power Pilot Scholarship (PPS).
+One medal is awarded to the top cadet on both GPS and PPS at each of the five Regional Gliding Schools — a total of ten medals annually.

 Royal Canadian Legion Cadet Medal of Excellence